map7/the_merger/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+Get all users from the users table
+Mail merge and output to the screen
+Create a generator which creates a config file, or read from environment.rb?
+Make the table a variable
+Create a method to get all fields from the selected table.
+Create a helper method to have a dropdown of fields